 Grant became Head of IME 2 in 2020 and has previously served as a residentiary canon at Christ Church, director of theological studies at Cuddesdon & chaplain in Cambridge.
 He is passionate about formation, liturgy, doctrine & the early church.
-Grant is married to Chris, has two teenage children, two cats & dogs who enjoy interrupting online classes and is looking forward to getting back to bowls after the pandemic.
+Grant is married to Chris, has two children at university, two cats & a fluffy dog who enjoy barking loudly during zoom calls.

-Hannah Hobday
+David Pickering

 IME 2 Tutor

-hannah.hobday@oxford.anglican.org

-07919 499573
+david.pickering@oxford.anglican.org